-By default the stepper requires ten trigger pistons (xx0-xx9), working on a ten-based number system.
+When using 10-based cueing and triggering, by default the stepper requires ten trigger pistons (xx0-xx9), working on a ten-based number system.
 The single-frame increment function cycles from 000 to 009 and then continues to 010, for example.
-However if you have less than ten MIDI pistons available to use as trigger pistons for the stepper (eight, for example) then you can set the number accordingly with the Number of stepper general trigger pistons (3-10) setting on the General settings | General preferences | Main screen tab.
+However, if you have less than ten MIDI pistons available to use as trigger pistons for the stepper (eight, for example) then you can set the number accordingly with the Number of stepper general trigger pistons (3-10) setting on the General settings | General preferences screen.
 When using the single-frame increment/decrement functions Hauptwerk will then skip any extra pistons that are not used and move to the next frame for which you have a MIDI trigger piston.
 For example, if you have eight pistons and 007 is the current frame then when you press the single-frame increment button Hauptwerk will move the current frame to 010, skipping frames 008 and 009.